hyerimme/webDev101/Week_2/Week_2.md

 **But**, with VsCode GitHub extension, these commands are not needed.

-## 🍎 Exercise of GitHub and Terminal
+## 🍎 Exercise for GitHub and Terminal

 1. Create GitHub account
 2. Fork this repo to your GitHub